sebkeim/insrcdata/README.md

 insrcdata myconfig.toml
 ```

-where *myconfig.toml* is the path of your configuation file
+where *myconfig.toml* is the path of your configuration file

 insrcdata --help to get the list of options.